 Regular acupuncture treatments can also help insomnia.
-Certain points in the body can instill calmness.
+Certain points in the body can instil calmness.
 Botanical herbs or hormone replacement therapy can be effective options, too.
-When it comes to sleeping better, a Naturopathic Doctor can give you the tools and resources you need."
+When it comes to sleeping better, a Naturopathic Doctor can give you the tools and resources you need.

 A poor diet and lack of sleep can lead to acne.
 This frustrating skin concern is experienced by people of all ages.
 Treatment can be especially challenging to navigate.